drivendataorg/deon/CONTRIBUTING.md

 #### Pull request guidelines

- A pull request to add an item to the checklist should change:
+ A pull request to add an item to the checklist should change the following files:

   1. [`deon/assets/checklist.yml`](https://github.com/drivendataorg/deon/blob/main/deon/assets/checklist.yml): contains the default checklist items
   2. [`deon/assets/examples_of_ethical_issues.yml`](https://github.com/drivendataorg/deon/blob/main/deon/assets/examples_of_ethical_issues.yml): contains example of harms caused when the item was not considered